NimbleBrainInc/nimbletools-core/docs/ARCHITECTURE.md

 ## Why This Architecture?

-**The MCP deployment problem:** Every MCP tool has different requirements - some use stdio, others HTTP, each has unique scaling needs, and deployment patterns are inconsistent across the ecosystem.
+**The MCP deployment problem:** Every MCP tool has different requirements, unique scaling needs, and deployment patterns are inconsistent across the ecosystem.

 **Our solution:** A universal deployment layer that works with any MCP server while providing enterprise-grade reliability, auto-scaling, and operational simplicity.